matn7/Google-Platform-Notes/gcp/GCPComputeEngine.md

 ### What is cloud computing?

-- On-demand self-service.
-    - No human intervention needed to get resources.
+- On-demand self-service: No human intervention needed to get resources.
-- Broad network access:
-    - Access from anywhere.
+- Broad network access: Access from anywhere.
-- Resource pooling:
-    - Provider shares resources to customers.
+- Resource pooling: Provider shares resources to customers.
-- Rapid elasticity:
-    - Get more resources quickly as needed.
+- Rapid elasticity: Get more resources quickly as needed.
-- Measured service:
-    - Pay only for waht you consume.
+- Measured service: Pay only for what you consume.

 **On-premises total cost of ownership**